African Jazz Mokili Mobimba: Cover versions

 In 1994 the song was covered by ex-OK Jazz musician Sam Mangwana and the Fania All-Stars for the former's album, entitled Rumba Music.
 African Jazz vocalist Tabu Ley Rochereau later recorded "African Jazz Mokili Mobimba" as a solo artist to be the leading track on his 1996 live album Africa Worldwide.
-Ex-OK Jazz guitarist Papa Noel Nedule frequently featured Mangwana and Rochereau in his covers of the song.
+Ex-OK Jazz guitarist Papa Noël Nedule frequently featured Mangwana and Rochereau in his covers of the song.